infinum/eightshift-docs/website/blog/2022-12-13-using-cpts-and-taxonomies.md

 When checking your codebase after adding these new custom post types and taxonomies, you'll notice the post types are located inside the `src/CustomPostType` folder, and the taxonomies are located inside the `src/CustomTaxonomy` folder.
 Following the **Single Responsibility Principle**, each post type or taxonomy is in a separate class.

 ## Modifying options
 Our custom post type and taxonomy are ready to use, but we still want to make some changes.
-For starters, we want another icon and for the Projects to be located below the Posts in WordPress admin menu.
+For starters, we want another icon and for the Projects to be located below the Posts in the WordPress admin menu.
 In `src/CustomPostType/ProjectPostType.php`, find the `MENU_POSITION` constant and change it to `5`.
 The lower the number, the higher it will be in the menu.

 Next, we want to update the icon representing the new post type in the menu.
 These icons are named dashicons.
 Change the `MENU_ICON` constant to `dashicons-clipboard`.
 If you want another icon for your CPT, here is the list of [available dashicons](https://developer.wordpress.org/resource/dashicons/).
 Finally, we want to remove the author and comments.
 In `getPostTypeArguments()` method, find the key `supports` in the return value and remove `author` and `comments` from the array.